Intensive one-on-one remedial Arabic tutoring for children struggling with language gaps.

 The Situation: Your child excels in regular class and is bored or unchallenged.

-What Tutor Provides: Enrichment beyond regular curriculum.
+What Tutor Provides: Enrichment beyond the regular curriculum.
 Acceleration to higher levels.
 Challenge appropriate to advanced ability.

 Types of Problems Arabic Tutors Solve